huanfachen/huanfac.github.io/Research.md

 ### Spatio-temporal Modelling of Urban Air Quality in Beijing
 * #### 2014.01 - 2014.09
 * #### Work with: Prof. Qi Li
 * #### Statistical analysis of the PM2.5 concentration time series data in Beijing.
 Building a spatio-temporal ARIMR model to predict the future air pollution level.
-The model has high predicting accuracy.
+The model has high predicttion accuracy.

 ### A 3D Simulation System for Hazardous Chemical Leakage Accidents
 * #### 2012.01 - 2014.09